Potassium

-Potassium fractions in the soil
+In the soil

-Potassium fractions in the soil
+Potassium binding forms in the soil

 Potassium is present in the different K pools as follows: